plasticmacaroni/bg3-missables/checklist.md

   - Talk to [the Selunite](https://bg3.wiki/wiki/Isobel)
 - Attack [the Towers](https://bg3.wiki/wiki/Infiltrate_Moonrise_Towers#Assaulting_Moonrise_Towers)
   - Pick up two tadpoles in the entryway
+- Join a new fight in the basement cells (even if you cleared it before)
 - Make your way upstairs and [fight the boss](https://bg3.wiki/wiki/Defeat_Ketheric_Thorm)
 - Jump into one of the towers itself to continue
 # Enter the Enemy Base